Want to learn more about your identity in Christ?

 I am fearfully and wonderfully made.
 Beautiful words, right?

-Is it as simple as it sounds?
-God thinks I’m wonderful and uh…I guess fearful at the same time.
+Could it be as simple as it sounds?
+God thinks I’m wonderful and uh…I guess fearful all at the same time.
 I get it, easy peasy.

 Ha, close but no cigar.

-The meaning behind Psalm 139:14, “I am fearfully and wonderfully made” is honestly ridiculously revelatory and I have to say, my own sense of self-worth bumped up like, 3 notches after doing this study.
+No joke, my sense of self-worth bumped up like, 3 notches after doing this study.

 I hope it’ll do the same for you because it doesn’t matter who you are or where you are from, you my friend, are fearfully and wonderfully made.